PumasAI/QuartoNotebookRunner.jl/README.md

 > #### [Project-wide engine](https://github.com/quarto-dev/quarto-cli/issues/3157)
 > If you are working with [Quarto Projects](https://quarto.org/docs/projects/quarto-projects.html), be aware that Quarto is failing to set the project-wide engine given in the `_quarto.yml` project file.
 A simple workaround is to set the Julia engine in each Quarto Markdown file of your project.

+## Contributing

+We welcome contributions to QuartoNotebookRunner!
+Please note:

+### AI Assistance Policy

+Using AI assistants (GitHub Copilot, Claude, ChatGPT, etc.) is permitted when contributing to this project.
+However:

+- **You are fully responsible for all code you submit**, whether written manually or AI-generated
+- Thoroughly review and test any AI-generated code before committing
+- Ensure AI-generated code follows the project's style and conventions
+- Verify that AI suggestions are appropriate for the specific context
+- Do not blindly accept AI suggestions without understanding them

+Remember: AI assistants are tools to enhance productivity, not substitutes for understanding the code you're contributing.

 ## Developer Documentation

 This Julia package can run [Quarto](https://quarto.org) notebooks containing Julia code and save the